OFA-Sys/gsm8k-ScRel/README.md

 ```
 @misc{yuan2023scaling,
       title={Scaling Relationship on Learning Mathematical Reasoning with Large Language Models},
-      author={Zheng Yuan and Hongyi Yuan and Chengpeng Li and Guanting Dong and Chuanqi Tan and Chang Zhou},
+      author={Zheng Yuan and Hongyi Yuan and Chengpeng Li and Guanting Dong and Keming Lu and Chuanqi Tan and Chang Zhou and Jingren Zhou},
       year={2023},
       eprint={2308.01825},
       archivePrefix={arXiv},